AlexAnzolaJ/html-css-101-cwe-materials/curriculum/02-materials/new-readme.md

 - Describe the various opportunities to continue learning web-development.

 ### STUDENT PRE-WORK
-*Before this lesson, you should:*
+*Before this lesson, students should:*

-- Install Sublime Text 3 on your computer.
+- Install Sublime Text 3 on their computer.
-- Have Google Chrome on your computer.
+- Have Google Chrome on their computer.

 ### INSTRUCTOR PREP
 *Before this lesson, instructors will need to:*